osamaalmughanni/Kumiko/Kumiko/docs.md

 https://github.com/osamaalmughanni/docs/assets/49910802/deeaad56-3074-4c62-b75f-c6eadb8677ac

 Our login process is passwordless.
-Upon logging in, you will receive a verification code via email.
-This code is valid for 10 minutes.
-Simply enter or paste the code to access your account.
+After logging in, please check your email for a verification code.
+If you don't receive the email, please remember to check your junk mail folder.
+The code will be valid for 10 minutes.
+Enter or paste the code to access your account.

 ## 03 Publish your first script